m-creations/docker-cassandra/README.md

 ```

 You can also use the container for the client tools (cqlsh etc.) by
-passing it the full path to the command:
+passing the tool and its arguments to the ```docker run``` command:

 ```
+docker run -it --link cass:cass mcreations/openwrt-cassandra cqlsh cass

-docker run -it --link cass:cass mcreations/openwrt-cassandra /opt/cassandra/bin/cqlsh cass
+docker run -it --link cass:cass mcreations/openwrt-cassandra nodetool -h cass
 ```

 ## Configuration Details